ope079/sfia-task-2/README.md

 ## Risk Assessment
 Below is the initial risk assessment for the project.
-A link can be found here:

 ![risk1][risk1]

-Below is the final risk assessment:
+Below is the final risk assessment.
+A copy can be found here: https://docs.google.com/spreadsheets/d/1zRGLGgBXz7Fj5FdEbctpdw2be46ycWuGCQOBGyRIWPg/edit?usp=sharing

 ![risk2][risk2]